-131. With regards to Charge 1 against Mr. Khudoiani, there is clear evidence to suggest manipulation of the score being entered into the PDA, considering the significant discrepancies between the point-by-point data and the audio recording.
+131. With regards to Charge 1 against there is clear evidence to suggest manipulation of the score being entered into the PDA, considering the significant discrepancies between the point-by-point data and the audio recording.
 Having this number of discrepancies is suspicious and is unexpected for an umpire at this level.

-- 132. With regards to Charge 2 the various discrepancies in points, and the short period of time between points, are clear evidence to suggest score manipulation by Mr. Khudoiani. - 133.
-With regard to Charge 3, the discrepancies are similar to Charge 1 and 2, and in addition, in this match, there is an unusual delay of approximately twelve seconds between "Game" being called and the whole match score being announced, which is not consistent with the way in which Mr. Khudoiani made other announcements during the match.
-Again the evidence suggests that it is more probable than not that this match was also the subject of score manipulation. - With regards to Charge 4, similar discrepancies are noted, only points are played while are entered into the PDA, but here there is a discrepancy where Mr. Khudoiani announces the score as "yet records this in the PDA as A Chair Umpire at this level would not be expected to announce a score and then input the opposite into the PDA. - 135.
-Charge 5 is particularly suspicious given only points were called on the audio recording, yet points were entered into the PDA (taking the game to Significant discrepancies can also be observed between the scores being called out by Mr Khudoiani and those entered by him into the PDA.
-The AHO finds it certainly unusual for an umpire to announce the score on court and then input the opposite into the PDA like Mr Khudoiani did in this match at points but inputting the opposite into the PDA).
+132. With regards to Charge 2 the various discrepancies in points, and the short per of time between points, are clear evidence to suggest score manipulation by iod 133.
+With regard to Charge 3, the discrepancies are similar to Charge 1 and 2, and addition, in this match, there is an unusual delay of approximately twelve seconds betwee "Game" being called and the whole match score being announced, which is not consist with the way in which made other announcements during the match.
+Ag the evidence suggests that it is more probable than not that this match was also the subjord score manipulation. een ent gain With regards to Charge 4, similar discrepancies are noted, only while are entered into the PDA, but here there is a discrepancy where announces the score as yet records this in the PDA as A Chair Umpire this level would not be expected to announce a score and then input the opposite into PDA. e at 135.
+Charge 5 is particularly suspicious given only were called on the autrecording, yet were entered into the PDA (taking the game to Significant discrepancies can also be observed between the scores being called out by and those entered by him into the PDA.
+The AHO finds it certainly unusual an umpire to announce the score on court and then input the opposite into the PDA Mr did in this match at points one and two (announcing and inputting the opposite into the PDA).
 This cannot be a mere mistake.
-To the AHO, this is clear evidence of score manipulation.

-Conclusion on Charges 1 - 5

-- 136. The AHO agrees that there are such significant similarities in the available evidence for Charges 1 to 5 for Mr Khudoiani that they can be taken together.
-All of them see significant discrepancies between the audio and point-by-point data such that the audio shows the relevant game being completed in whilst the point-by-point data shows it being completed in points.
-That then correlates with the suspicious betting which sees multiple bettors placing bets on the relevant games reaching deuce, sometimes for the exact same stakes. - 137.
-The AHO finds that the audio is the true reflection of the score and that none of the games and it was only the actions of Mr Khudoiani in deliberately manipulating the entry of the scores into the PDA that meant the bettors placing their bets on the relevant game to reach deuce might be successful.
-While Mr. Khudoiani has argued these were mistakes, the discrepancies were seen day-after-day and match-after-match.
+To the AHO, this clear evidence of score manipulation.
+Mr for like but Conclusion on Charges 1 - 5 136.
+The AHO agrees that there are such significant similarities in the available evide for Charges 1 to 5 for Mr that they can be taken together.
+All of them significant discrepancies between the audio and point-by-point data such that the aus shows the relevant game being completed in to points whilst the point-by-point data shows it being completed in that then correlates with the suspicion betting which sees multiple bettors placing bets on the relevant games reaching sometimes for the exact same stakes. see dio oint 137.
+The AHO finds that the audio is the true reflection of the score and that none the games reached and it was only the actions of Mr in deliberate manipulating the entry of the scores into the PDA that meant the bettors placing their beautiful on the relevant game to reach deuce might be successful.
+While has argue these were mistakes, the discrepancies were seen day-after-day and match-after-match. tely ets ued